 Restore System State to Windows Server

 This article explains how to restore Windows Server System State backups from an Azure Recovery Services vault.
-To restore System State, you must have a System State backup (created using the instructions in Back up System State, and make sure you have installed the latest version of the Microsoft Azure Recovery Services (MARS) agent.
+To restore System State, you must have a System State backup (created using the instructions in Back up System State, and make sure you've installed the latest version of the Microsoft Azure Recovery Services (MARS) agent.
 Recovering Windows Server System State data from an Azure Recovery Services vault is a two-step process:

 Restore System State as files from Azure Backup.
 When restoring System State as files from Azure Backup, you can either:

 - Restore System State to the same server where the backups were taken, or

 - Restore System State file to an alternate server.

 Apply the restored System State files to a Windows Server using the Windows Server Backup utility.